josefsbreakfast/Polaris-Protocol/Letters_to_Stars/🧿_i_wish_for safety.md

 in a world which tolerates his impressions of others, because he flatters the people who may have the power to protect me

-"in a workd which so deeply favours men":
+"in a world which so deeply favours men":

 i am tired but i am alive